 Get your selfie stick out because this is the point where you sit in front of a bunch of faders and pretend like you’re Dr Dre.
 The idea of the mix is that you get a balance of maximum overall loudness, dynamic range and uniformity.

 There as some fundamental basics of audio in video media in terms of levels.
 0db is the absolute maximum level.
 This is the ceiling for which digital sound can go no louder and anything above 0db will ‘clip’ meaning data will be lost and it will begin to distort.
-You never want to go to 0db. -3db is your absolute peak and no level should ever go louder than this.
-Think of this as your final safety barrier. -6db is your average peak where you will generally allow your loudest peaks to hit, with -3db still there to allow your you absolute loudest stuff.
-Full level music can hit -3db and dialogue generally you want between -20db to -6bd.
+You never want to go to 0db and in fact even getting to 0db can sound bad on lesser capable speaker systems. -3db is your absolute peak and no level should ever go louder than this.
+Think of this as your final safety barrier. -6db is your average peak where you will generally allow your loudest peaks to continuously hit, still using -3db to allow for your occasional absolute loudest stuff.
+Full-level music can hit -3db and dialogue generally you want between -20db to -6bd.

-At the low end of the frequency range (50-200Hz) you’re listening out for the boom and rumble in the voice as if you have your hear pressed up against someones chest when they’re talking.
+At the low end of the frequency range (50-200Hz) you’re listening out for the boom and rumble in the voice as if you have your ear pressed up against someone’s chest when they’re talking.
 You want this just barely audible but the weight of its presence felt.

-Finally this the whisper zone (2-20kHz) where the sparkly esses live.
+Finally, the whisper zone (2-20kHz) is where the sparkly esses live.
 The level here should be in balance with the lowest audible areas of the mix and likewise on either side of the 1k halfway pivot.
-Keep boosts and attentions small and smooth, in increments of 3db with very soft roll off.
+Keep boosts and attentions small and smooth, in increments of 3db with very soft roll-off.
 But if you identify any buzzes, noises or freak frequencies use very sharp and narrow band frequency cuts to surgically eliminate just that specific frequency.
+For example, there might be a fan or electrical system in the background making a constant noise at one very specific frequency.
+Turn the Q control of your EQ all the way up for maximum isolation, turn the level up and sweep until you dial into that exact frequency, then finally bring the level down to nothing and you should have been able to remove that one sound without affecting anything else.

 8. Spatial Imaging

 Spatial Imaging means mixing in 2D or 3D.
-A rich and detailed stereo image can really help to immerse the listener in the world of the image and it’s also good to give audio elements their own space on stage, just how you wouldn’t have the actors of a play all stand on the same spot.
-Using pans to position audio to relate to where the appear on screen (or behind you) helps this.
+A rich and detailed stereo image can really help to immerse the listener in the world of the image.
+It is also good to give audio elements their own space on stage, just as you would have the actors of a play stand in different places on stage.
+Using pans to position audio to relate to where they appear on screen (or behind you) helps this.

-Generally for background ambience and effects you can push things to the very edges of the image.
+Generally, for background ambience and effects you can push things to the very edges of the image.
 However for central audio (e.g dialogue), having things panned too hard to the left or right can get very jarring as, in generally, we don’t hear things in that way.
 Our brains move important sound to position it in front of us, so you generally want to keep pans on central audio very minimal.
 Either dead centre or just a touch to the left or right for spatial separation.
+Similarly with regard to sound design – whilst a person walking will obviously make some footstep sounds, our conscious minds tend to ignore or filter out this information as superfluous, so in a general scene of someone walking it can seem more natural for there to be little to no footstep noise.
+This is something that 5th and 6th generation games really did wrong as every step would have some obnoxious sound effect in an attempt to seem “realistic”.

-A final primary aspect of spatial mixing is reverb and again, less is more.
-Also many reverb plug ins use impulse responses that recreate the reverbs of specifics locations (e.g library, prison floor) so when adding reverb take some time to find the right reverb for the right scene.
+A final primary aspect of spatial mixing is reverb.
+Many reverb plug-ins use impulse responses that recreate the reverbs of specific locations (e.g libraries, prisons etc..) so when adding reverb take some time to find the right reverb for the right scene.
 The devil’s in the detail.
+Though generally less is more.
+I always refer to reverb as a bit like ‘audio ketchup’ – just a little to accompany and enhance is good, but if all you can taste is ketchup then you’re not tasting the food.
+Again though, creatively you may want a big reverberant sound so play it by ear.

 Once you’ve done everything, take a break, go away and do something else to reset your ears.
 Then come back and give it a ‘final’ mix.
-Finally apply a multipressor or any other mastering tools at your disposal to contain the different zones of the frequency spectrum into a perfectly box of audio.
-Output your mix in an uncompressed format (i.e AIFF or WAV) and then add this to your video edit session having muted all original audio parts.
+Finally, apply a multipressor or any other mastering tool at your disposal to contain the different zones of the frequency spectrum into a perfect box of audio.
+Output your mix stems in an uncompressed format (i.e AIFF or WAV) and then add this to your video edit session having muted all original audio parts.

-The reason why we are doing sound before colour grading is because you are highly likely to watch your video back several times in the grading process and so it will automatically provide you a great opportunity to listen back to your mix over and over and any parts that don’t sound right will begin to make themselves apparent.
-As this happens simply go back into your audio session, make the necessary adjustment, bounce the mix and continue/repeat until you’re happy with what you hear.
+The reason why I recommend sound before colour grading is that you are highly likely to watch your video back several times in the grading process and so it will automatically provide you with a greater opportunity to listen back to your mix over and over and any parts that don’t sound right will begin to make themselves apparent.
+As this happens you can either make small tweaks to your stems or if you really need to you can go back into your audio session, make the necessary adjustment, bounce the mix and continue/repeat until you’re happy with what you hear.

-OK thats was a big one!
-But it just goes to show how important sound is.
-It can seem like a ton of faffing but as I said there is nothing worse or more disappointing than to put in all the work and effort you have to film something only to drop the ball on some final detail of audio, and it really can ruin a film.
+It can seem like a ton of work but as I said there is nothing worse or more disappointing than to put in all the work and effort you have to film something only to drop the ball on some final detail of audio, and it really can ruin a film.